AIC, BIC, Bayesian evidence against the interacting dark energy model: Introduction

-Let us quote example taking from \cite{John:2005bz}.
-Assume that we want to compare the Newtonian and Einsteinian theories in the light of the data coming from laboratory experiment where general relativistic effects are negligible.
-In this situation Bayes factor between Newtonian and Einsteinian theories will be close to unity.
-Whereas comparing the general relativistic and Newtonian explanations of the deflection of a light ray that just grazes the sun's surface give the Bayes factor $\sim 10^{10} $ in the favor of the first one (and even greater with more accurate data).
+Let us quote the example taken from \cite{John:2005bz}.
+Assume that we want to compare the Newtonian and Einsteinian theories in the light of the data coming from a laboratory experiment where general relativistic effects are negligible.
+In this situation the Bayes factor between Newtonian and Einsteinian theories will be close to unity.
+Whereas comparing the general relativistic and Newtonian explanations of the deflection of a light ray that just grazes the Sun's surface give the Bayes factor $\sim 10^{10}$ in the favor of the first one (and even greater with more accurate data).

-Having this in mind an interesting supplement to the above considerations seems to be quantity which measure the effective number of model parameters (C$_b$) that the given data set can constrain \cite{Kunz:2006mc,Liddle:2007fy}.
-It can be computed using the relation

-where the mean is taken over the posterior pdf for $\bar{\theta}$ and $\hat{\bar{\theta}}$ is the mode of the posterior pdf (different choices are also possible).
-As have been shown this quantity correspond to the number of parameters for which the width of the posterior probability distribution is significantly narrower than the width of the prior probability distribution \cite{Kunz:2006mc}.
-These parameters can be considered to have been well measured by the data given our prior assumption in the model.
-It helps to determine if the data is informative enough to measure the parameters under consideration.

-We share with George Efstathiou opinion \cite{Efstathiou:2007gz,Chongchitnan:2007eb,Szydlowski:2004jv} that there is no sound theoretical basis for considering the dynamical dark energy, where as we are beginning to see an explanation for a small cosmological constant emerging from more fundamental theory.
-In our opinion the $\Lambda$CDM model has the status of satisfactory effective theory.
-Estathiou argued why the cosmological constant should be given higher weight as a candidate for dark energy description than dynamical dark energy.
-In this argumentation Occam's razor is used to point out a more economical model explaining the observational data.
-On the other hand Biesiada advocated the use of Akaike information criterion which favour rather a dynamical model of dark energy (quintessence model) \cite{Biesiada:2007um}.
-In our opinion quantification of Occam's razor by computing Bayesian evidence and Bayesian information criterion is more suitable as the AIC is unadequate for many statistical problems \cite{Dowe:2007bn}.
+We share George Efstathiou's opinion \cite{Efstathiou:2007gz,Chongchitnan:2007eb,Szydlowski:2004jv} that there is no sound theoretical basis for considering the dynamical dark energy, where as we are beginning to see an explanation for a small cosmological constant emerging from more fundamental theory.
+In our opinion the $\Lambda$CDM model has the status of the satisfactory effective theory.
+Efstathiou argued why the cosmological constant should be given higher weight as a candidate for dark energy description than dynamical dark energy.
+In this argumentation Occam's principle is used to point out a more economical model explaining the observational data.

-The main aim of this paper is to compare the simplest cosmological model -- the $\Lambda$CDM model -- with its generalisation where the interaction between dark energy and dark matter sector is allowed using methods described above.
+The main aim of this paper is to compare the simplest cosmological model---the $\Lambda$CDM model---with its generalization where the interaction between dark energy and matter sectors is allowed using methods described above.